elastic/eland/README.md

 ### Compatibility

-- Supports Python 3.9, 3.10, 3.11, 3.12 and Pandas 1.5
+- Supports Python 3.9, 3.10, 3.11, 3.12, 3.13, Pandas 1.5 and Pandas 2
 - Supports Elasticsearch 8+ clusters, recommended 8.16 or later for all features to work.
   If you are using the NLP with PyTorch feature make sure your Eland minor version matches the minor version of your Elasticsearch cluster.
-For all other features it is sufficient for the major versions to match.
+For all other features it is sufficient for the major version to match.
 - You need to install the appropriate version of PyTorch to import an NLP model.
 Run `python -m pip install 'eland[pytorch]'` to install that version.